Amr-YA/Face-Detection-Recognition/readme.md

 # Face Recognition
-Face recognition model: detects multiple faces in a video. faces pictures, names, video has to follow certain directory structure:
+Face recognition model: detects multiple faces in a video and recogize known persons. faces pictures, names, video has to follow certain directory structure:
 ```
 |-- face_rec_files: root folder mounted to the docker